EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

 If a grid has been specified (during the instantiation by the ``grid`` instance variable), and the diameter of the specular region has been specified (through the ``specular_region_dia`` input parameter), then the grid points which are present within the specular region are found and written in the file specified by the ``out_file_grid_access`` parameter.
 The specular region is approximated to be circular in shape with the calculated specular point as the center, and the diameter specified by the ``specular_region_dia`` input parameter.

+The ``mid_access_only`` input argument allows you to specify whether you want to keep only the access times that occur in the middle of a continuous access interval.

 In case of sensor FOVs described by spherical-polygon vertices or Rectangular FOVs, a ``method`` can be specifies which specifies the method to be used to: